Gold and interest rates have an inverse relationship. When interest rates fall, the price of gold tends to rise, and vice versa.

 Interest rates vs. gold

 When interest rates fall, people tend to buy gold.
 When interest rates rise, people tend to sell gold.
-This occurs for two reasons:
+This occurs for three reasons:

 Gold is a non-yielding asset, meaning it doesn’t generate interest income like bonds or savings accounts.
 When interest rates rise, the opportunity cost of holding gold increases because investors can earn better returns elsewhere.
 When rates fall, gold becomes more attractive, driving more marginal buyers into the market.